hazelcast/hazelcast/README.md

 bin/jet submit word-count.jar
 ```

-Another application, aggregating millions of sensor readings per
+Another application which aggregates millions of sensor readings per
-second with 10 millisecond resolution from Kafka looks like the
+second with 10-millisecond resolution from Kafka looks like the
 following:

 ```java